A Compleat History of the Holy Bible

 When you analyse old documents it is as well to note the career of Mark Hofmann, the American counterfeiter & murderer.
 His counterfeiting shenanigans should give you pause for thought!

-It is likely that Chatterton was one of Hofmann's inspirations, and was probably why he chose Bristol for his mission.
-It is also highly probable that he helped himself to blank pages from antiquarian books in Bristol Reference Library.
+It is likely that Chatterton was one of Hofmann's inspirations and is probably why he chose Bristol for his mission.
+He had a habit of 'collecting' blank pages from old books and it is certain that he helped himself to blank pages from antiquarian books in our own Bristol Library, and then used them when creating his forgeries.